Train your own AI Models

 View Training Status

-To view the training status of your AI model, navigate to MANAGE AI MODELS, and find your model under Training Models.
+To view the training status of your AI model, under AI Models click View, and find your model under Training Models.
 Once the training is completed, you will get an email notification regarding it.

 Deploy your AI